Learning to Purification for Unsupervised Person Re-identification

 \section{Introduction}

 \IEEEPARstart{P}{erson} re-identification (ReID) aims to retrieve the same person under different camera views.
-It has attracted widespread attention in the computer vision community due to its great demand in practical intelligent video surveillance.
-Although great performance has been achieved in the supervised person ReID setting, the demand of human annotation heavily limits the further application in the real application.
-To make it more scalable in the real life, the task of unsupervised person ReID has been raised and attracted increasing more attention as it requires no human annotation.
+It has attracted widespread attentions in the computer vision community due to its great potential in real world applications~\cite{zhang2020empowering}.
+Although great performance has been achieved in the supervised person ReID setting, the demand of human annotation heavily limits the application.
+To make it more scalable in the real world, the task of unsupervised person ReID has been raised and attracted increasing more attention as it requires no human annotation.